Edit

 In the EMCF, we employ multimodal imaging in order to identify a target region within a large sample for further structural 3D analysis, by means of TEM-tomography or FIB-SEM.

-Recently, we have acquired targeted Volume EM data of a specific cell-cell interaction in a marine sponge.
+Below depicts the Volume EM data collection workflow of a specific cell-cell interaction in a marine sponge.

 References:

-Musser JM, Schippers KJ, Nickel M, Mizzon G, Kohn AB, Pape C, Ronchi P, Papadopoulos N, Tarashansky AJ, Hammel JU, Wolf F, Liang C, Hernández-Plaza A, Cantalapiedra CP, Achim K, Schieber NL, Pan L, Ruperti F, Francis WR, Vargas S, Kling S, Renkert M, Polikarpov M, Bourenkov G, Feuda R, Gaspar I, Burkhardt P, Wang B, Bork P, Beck M, Schneider TR, Kreshuk A, Wörheide G, Huerta-Cepas J, Schwab Y, Moroz LL, Arendt D. Science.
+Musser JM, Schippers KJ, Nickel M, Mizzon G, Kohn AB, Pape C, Ronchi P, Papadopoulos N, Tarashansky AJ, Hammel JU, Wolf F, Liang C, Hernández-Plaza A, Cantalapiedra CP, Achim K, Schieber NL, Pan L, Ruperti F, Francis WR, Vargas S, Kling S, Renkert M, Polikarpov M, Bourenkov G, Feuda R, Gaspar I, Burkhardt P, Wang B, Bork P, Beck M, Schneider TR, Kreshuk A, Wörheide G, Huerta-Cepas J, Schwab Y, Moroz LL, Arendt D., Profiling cellular diversity in sponges informs animal cell type and nervous system evolution.
+Science.
 2021 Nov 5;374(6568):717-723.

 Volume Multimodal Imaging – Fluorescence-based targeting